 This project included new and renewed play equipment, nature play opportunities, shade, improved accessibility, renewal of some park amenities, and new landscaping.

 Prior to consultation, external auditors assessed the safety of the playground and maintenance requirements of the existing equipment.
 These audits identified elements where the existing equipment no longer met current playground safety standards, as well as a number of structural issues.

 Community consultation was held in February 2021 to help inform the new playground design.

 Following community consultation, we engaged additional independent experts to undertake further investigations on the rocket.
 This included another play audit, structural report and heritage assessment to determine if there was a way to retain it.

-These investigations re-confirmed previous safety and structural concerns, stating we can retain and renew the lifespan of the existing rocket for future generations to enjoy provided the following modifications are made:
+These investigations re-confirmed previous safety and structural concerns, stating we could retain and renew the lifespan of the existing rocket for future generations to enjoy provided modifications were made.

-The renewed playground design has been centred around the rocket, and utilises the theme of space exploration to create a playful narrative that supports this much-loved play piece.
+The renewed playground design is centred around the rocket, and utilises the theme of space exploration to create a playful narrative that supports this much-loved play piece.

 Key features of the new design include:

 - a renewed rocket that has stood the test of time and holds strong connection to ‘days gone by’ and the power of human endeavour

 - new ‘traditional’ equipment such as monkey bars and a combination play unit combined with a partly accessible ‘mission control centre’